GHDR90/orige-networks/src/lib/assets/about.md

 ## Acknowledgments
 The Orige.net project is funded from the European Union under Horizon Europe research and innovation programme HORIZON-MSCA-2023-PF-01, Marie Sklodowska-Curie grant agreement 101149891.
 Funded by the European Union.
 Views and opinions expressed are however those of the author only and do not necessarily reflect those of the European Union or the granting authority.
 Neither the European Union nor the granting authority can be held responsible for them.

-I would like to thank Aarhus University’s Centre for Humanities Computing, particularly [Bjarke Vognstrup Fog](https://pure.au.dk/portal/en/persons/bfog@cc.au.dk) and [Peter Bjerregaard Vahlstrup](https://pure.au.dk/portal/en/persons/imvpbv%40cas.au.dk).
+I would like to thank Aarhus University’s Centre for Humanities Computing, particularly [Bjarke Vognstrup Fog](https://pure.au.dk/portal/en/persons/bfog@cc.au.dk), who designed and developed the codes and the website, and [Peter Bjerregaard Vahlstrup](https://pure.au.dk/portal/en/persons/imvpbv%40cas.au.dk).
 A special thanks goes also to Aarhus University’s Department of Theology, particularly to prof. [Anders-Christian Jacobsen](https://pure.au.dk/portal/en/persons/alj%40cas.au.dk).

 Any use of this website and database in connection with scientific work must reference and acknowledge [Center for Humanities Computing](https://chc.au.dk), Aarhus University.